 About This Line

-Windstar Cruises appeal to upscale professional couples in their late-thirties to sixties and on up to retirees, who enjoy the unpretentious, yet casually sophisticated atmosphere, creative cuisine, and refined service.
+Windstar Cruises appeal to upscale professional couples in their late-thirties to sixties who enjoy the unpretentious, yet casually sophisticated atmosphere, creative cuisine, and refined service.

 Windstar's ships were not designed for accessibility, and are not a good choice for the physically challenged.
 Although every attempt is made to accommodate passengers with disabilities, Wind Surf has only two elevators, and the smaller ships have none.
 There are no staterooms or bathrooms with wheelchair accessibility, and gangways can be difficult to navigate, depending on the tide and angle of ascent.
 Service animals are permitted to sail if arrangements are made at the time of booking.

 Cruisers with a taste for dancing take note—you can compete aboard Holland America sailings to wi Read moreRead more

 Visit the mysterious Land of the Golden Pagodas—Myanmar—with AmaWaterways, starting in Novembe Read moreRead more

 Dreaming of a romantic Fijian getaway?
 Read moreRead more

 I see a lot of posts in various cruise forums about bringing aboard bottled water.
 Read more

 My wife and I love cruises.
 Read more